autokey/autokey/Contributed-Scripts-1.md

 # webbrowser.get('firefox').open_new_tab(site)
 ```

-## Unpack all zipped files from the Download folder and delete the zip file afterwards <a id="unzipFiles" />
+## <a id="unzipFiles" />Unpack all zipped files from the Download folder and delete the zip file afterwards
 Author: [kolibril13](https://github.com/kolibril13)
 script:
 ```py